jevgenik/manuals/commands.md

 <!-- ![Alt Text](images/gazebo_and_ros.png) -->
 <!--img src="images/gazebo_and_ros.png" alt="Alt Text" width="300" height="200"-->

--- Software management --
+### Software management
 Apt - Advanced Package Tool (apt is a command-line utility for installing, updating, removing, and otherwise managing
-                            deb packages on Ubuntu, Debian, and related Linux distributions)
-- `apt-get` - command-line tool for handling packages (apt-get is a command-line tool for handling packages, and may be
-            considered the user's "back-end" to other tools using the APT library)
-apt is a newer command-line tool that provides the same functionality as apt-get, and possibly more.
+deb packages on Ubuntu, Debian, and related Linux distributions) apt is a newer command-line tool that provides the same functionality as apt-get, and possibly more.
 - `apt update` - update list of available packages
 - `apt upgrade` - upgrade all installed packages
 - `apt search <package_name>` - search for package in repositories